 A diet change to more raw food can provide Beautiful skin by eating greens

 Can you get more beautiful skin by eating Greens?
 Prohibitions lurk everywhere!
-Those who engage in a healthy lifestyle are aware of foods that are potentially bad for the skin and can cause inflammation and premature aging.
+Those who engage in a healthy lifestyle are aware of potentially bad foods for the skin and can cause inflammation and premature aging.

-If someone has not dealt with it until now the question inevitably comes up: “But what should I eat?”
-The answer is, by including more vegetables and especially green vegetables.
+If someone has not dealt with it until now, the question inevitably arises: “But what should I eat?”
+The answer is by including more vegetables and especially green vegetables.

 That is what chlorophyll offers us

 It supports the formation of the red blood pigment and helps the cells, also of the skin, to more oxygen

 It binds chemicals (food, cosmetics, detergents, clothing, etc.) and helps detoxify

 It’s basic, so it’s the right balance for a diet rich in vegetables and grains

 Read more about it here> WHY EATING FRESH GREENS IS SO HEALTHY

 It is food for the good intestinal bacteria the microbiomes